Isaacodes/odin-recipes/README.md

 I included ordered lists ```<ol>``` for recipe directions.

 Additionally, I made use of frequent git commits and comments to ensure the project is easily accessible for future use and modification.
+I attempted to follow industry standards at every turn.